bright79/axis_5514_ContinuousMove/README.md

-ContinuousMove Vuln of Axis 5514 Camera
+ContinuousMove Vulnerability of Axis 5514 Camera

 This page show the details of the vulnerability found in AXIS 5514 Camera.
 AXIX-P5514 is not on sale now, but maybe some of them are still in use.